gnixnahte/rps/README.md

 # Rock Paper Scissors
-A classic take on the classic game of Rock Paper Scissors
+A classic take on the classic game of Rock Paper Scissors.